TotallyNotChase/resumable-celery-tasks/README.md

 # Deploy
 Run `docker-compose up --build` on the same directory as the `docker-compose.yml`

+The app uses a csv file of 1M rows by default.
+There's also a csv file with 10K rows, if you'd like to use that instead, set the environment variable `DATA_SIZE` to `10K` (should be exact)

+Remember to prune the docker volume incase any configuration changes are made and the app is being redeployed

 **NOTE**: This app is for demonstration purposes only, hence it uses `flask run` instead of `gunicorn` + `nginx`

+## Note on resource usage
+A celery task queue is highly efficient at a large scale (multiple workers, hundres of tasks at once, a full infastructure).
+However, since this is a very small demo - limited to just one operation.
+Although the operation is very long, it still doesn't utillize celery's full potential.
+At this scale, celery's resource usage may seem overkill but it *will* scale very well at an industrial level.

+The amount of memory being used may be around 6 GB and a minimum of 4 cores should be present on the system.
+If the memory usage is too high, change the `backend_cleanup` [periodic task's time interval](https://github.com/TotallyNotChase/resumable-celery-tasks/blob/0822e103457385804c82e6e5a5f83d637ba3c412/app/config.py#L11) to a lower value greater than 0 (in seconds).

 # Usage
 * Go to `http://127.0.0.1:5000`